anya-von-d/vony-website/replit.md

 - Vertically centered checkbook image with title and paragraph using align-items-center
 - Reduced hero section top padding to 2rem for tighter spacing with header

+### Mobile Layout Optimization for How it Works Section
+- Modified step layout to stack numbers above titles on mobile screens (below 768px)
+- Changed flex direction to column and centered alignment for mobile devices
+- Adjusted font sizes: numbers to 2.5rem, titles to 1.4rem for better mobile readability
+- Improved paragraph text formatting with better line spacing for mobile viewing
+- Layout now gives paragraph text more room on small screens as requested

 ## Previous Changes (August 12, 2025)

 ### Content Focus Update